ilija-the/vendrithvault/content/Administrative/Diegetic Books.md

 **Origins of the Theory of Three.** Speaks about [[Trinities]].

 Terror of the Salty Sea Crusaders.

 The Diary of a River Kingdom.
+Fictional book about adventurers founding a kingdom in a vast land.

 The Philosophised Downfall of Mogxa.
+Highly critical book of the Philosophian system.

 **Treatise on Healing.** Old mogxan book central to the teaching of [[Elixir of Life|Elixirs of Life]] and [[Redpowder]].